Top-Paying Shipbuilding Jobs Growing With Navy Fleet Expansion

-- You’ll need to move to a shipbuilding hub like Newport News, Virginia, home of the largest naval base and the largest shipyard in the country, for at least a two-year contract.
+- You’ll need to move to a shipbuilding and repair jobs hub like Newport News, Virginia, home of the largest naval base and the largest shipyard in the country, for at least a two-year contract.

 - No matter how skilled you are, you’ll need to be open to learning new practices and techniques, as many materials used on U.S. Navy ships aren’t found in too many shops.

 Having said that, there is a lot of opportunity in the maritime industry these days.
 We asked West for some more details:

 Government-contracted military shipbuilders are hiring where naval ships are being built, but that shipbuilding is concentrated a few locations.
 For example, there are just two companies that build the Navy’s nuclear submarines, in Groton, Connecticut, and Newport News, Virginia.
 As of this writing, there are close to 500 openings for skilled tradespeople in Virginia.

 Beyond submarines, shipbuilders are also busy constructing new surface ships like the USS John F. Kennedy, a technologically advanced, 100,000-ton aircraft carrier that’s two or three years from completion.